jrespeto/Local-LLM/README.md

 ```

 > [!WARNING]
-> If you want to remove the Ubuntu 24.04 distribution run the following command.
+> If you want to remove / uninstall the Ubuntu 24.04 distribution run the following command.
+This will also remove the volumes and any data / models.
 >
 > ```bash
 > wsl --unregister local-llm